How to Make a YouTube Video (Beginner’s Guide)

 Step 4.
 Understand YouTube equipment for beginners

 It can be easy to get overwhelmed and feel like you don’t have the right tools to create your video.
-It’s fun to have high-end equipment and tech, and there is no question that better equipment can produce a better-quality video.
+High-end equipment and tech is fun, and there is no question that better equipment can produce a better-quality video.
 Remember, too, that highly specialized equipment can be complex and requires considerable time and training.
 Especially as you’re starting, try not to worry too much about equipment.

 First, learn to get good at creating the content and worry about leveling up your gear later.